Abortion in Montana: Activities

 In 2018, anti-abortion rights activists regularly protested outside All Families Healthcare.

 Violence

 On March 29, 1993, at Blue Mountain Clinic in Missoula, Montana; at around 1 a.m., an arsonist snuck onto the premises and firebombed the clinic.
 The perpetrator, a Washington man, was ultimately caught, convicted and imprisoned.
 The facility was a near-total loss, but all of the patients' records, though damaged, survived the fire in metal file cabinets.

 On March 4, 2014, 24-year-old Zachary Klundt broke into All Families Healthcare in Kalispell, Montana and destroyed everything inside the clinic.
 He was arrested and charged with six felony charges, including three counts of theft, one of burglary, one of attempted burglary, and one of criminal mischief.
 He was sentenced to 20 years in prison and ordered to pay over $600,000 in restitution.

 On October 5, 2023, an unknown individual fired two shotgun rounds into the front entrance of a Planned Parenthood clinic in Helena, Montana.
+In 2026, the individual was identified as 20-year old Charles Felix Jones, who had committed the crime when he was 17 years old and later confessed to it.

+On March 8, 2026, Charles Felix Jones, 20, turned himself in to the police after trespassing into a Montana doctor's backyard and throwing items at his back window before leaving, having originally intended to murder the doctor and his wife before changing his mind.
+He also confessed to the 2023 shooting at a Planned Parenthood clinic in Helena.
+He was charged with two counts of assault with a weapon, intimidation and criminal trespass.